Kingacel/my2repo/README.md

 # my2repo
-this is my second repository
+this is a c progm  to print  hello world